ForgottenGlory/Living-Skyrim-3/LS3 Roadmap.md

 I will be writing the LS3 readme from scratch, making sure to answer as many common questions as possible and address possible issues.

 ### Combat Gameplay Overhaul, TUDM, and Nemesis
 ~~Nemesis, TUDM. and CGO will once again not be in the list for reasons that are well known.~~ Just kidding.
 Nemesis and TUDM will be in the list, and possibly Jump Behavior Overhaul and Movement Behavior Overhaul.
+CGO will (still) not be in the list.

 ## Very Likely
 ### The Best of LS1 *and* LS2